Beothuk Lake: Reservoir

-A pulp and paper mill was constructed at Grand Falls, further downstream on the Exploits River.
-The mouth of Beothuk Lake was dammed, creating a vast storage reservoir for a hydroelectric generating plant at the mill in Grand Falls.
+The Explots River was dammed in the early 1900s, initially in support of the Millertown logging operation.
+In 1909, a pulp and paper mill was constructed at Grand Falls, further downstream on the Exploits River.
+A new larger dam was constructed at the outflow of the lake, creating a vast storage reservoir for a hydroelectric generating plant at the mill in Grand Falls.
+Exploits dam was enhanced or reconstructed multiple times in the period from 1912 to 1926.